Probate law in Ocala, FL

 A formal administration is more costly and takes longer to administer because there are more requirements such as the publication of a notice to creditors followed by a ninety-day period for creditors to file claims.
 A summary administration is less-expensive and takes less time, but there are certain circumstances where a formal administration may be more appropriate even when a summary administration is available.
 Melissa K. Hancock is a probate attorney based in Ocala, who can assist you with determining if a probate is necessary, and if so, whether a formal administration or summary administration is appropriate.

 The person responsible for administering the estate in a formal administration is called a “personal representative” in Florida.
 The personal representative may be named in the decedent’s will, or if there was no will, the personal representative is determined by Florida statute.

 A personal representative is required to be represented by an attorney in Florida.
 After being formally appointed by the court, the personal representative gathers the assets of the estate, manages those assets while the estate is pending, pays the claims and expenses of the estate from the assets of the estate, and finally distributes the remaining assets of the estate to the beneficiaries.

-In many cases, the decedent resided in Florida or owned property in Florida at the time of death, but the personal representative resides in another state.
+In many cases, the decedent may have resided in Florida or owned property in Florida at the time of death, but the personal representative resides in another state.
 Melissa K. Hancock can represent you as personal representative whether you reside in Florida or in another state.
 In most cases, you will not even have to come to Florida during the process if you reside in another state.
-Melissa K. Hancock will prepare all of the probate documents and walk you through the administration of the estate.
+Melissa K. Hancock will prepare all of the probate documents and walk you through the administration of the estate, step by step.